30 Jan 5 Predictions for the Bug Bounty Industry

 Artificial Intelligence (AI) has the potential to significantly enhance the efficiency and effectiveness of bug hunting in the bug bounty industry.

 One way it could do this is through the automation of vulnerability scanning.
-AI-powered tools can streamline the process of identifying vulnerabilities in software, allowing bug bounty hunters to focus on more complex and nuanced tasks.
+AI-based penetration testing tools can streamline the process of identifying vulnerabilities in software, allowing bug bounty hunters to focus on more complex and nuanced tasks.

 Additionally, AI-powered tools could be used to identify previously unknown vulnerabilities, which might have gone unnoticed by human bug bounty hunters due to their ability to analyze large amounts of data and identify patterns.